nathan-albin/modulus_book/README.md

 The easiest way to read the book is in HTML form.
 A current copy of the book can be found [here](https://nathan-albin.github.io/modulus_book/).

 ## Running the code
 In order to run the code for yourself, you'll need a Python environment.
-The current version of the book is developed using pip + virtualenv tool to manage the environment.
+The current version of the book is developed using pip + virtualenv to manage the environment.
 Package requirements are included in the file `requirements.txt` and can be installed in a virtual environment with pip (`pip install -r requirements.txt`).
 If you have some other way of managing your Python environment, then you'll want to look at `requirements.txt` for a list of important packages.
 These include
 - python3
 - jupyter
 - networkx